 Saigon is without a doubt the city of motorbikes.
 There are more than 7.43 millions motorbikes registered in Ho Chi Minh city (Thanh Nien News, 2016), as it is flexible and cheaper to move around compared to cars.

-While exploring Thailand with tuk tuk is a must-do, traveling in Vietnam on Motorbike is a great experience that you should not miss.
+While exploring Thailand with a tuk-tuk is a must-do, traveling in Vietnam on Motorbike is a great experience that you should not miss.

-Although the renter usually doesn’t ask for your license when you rent a bike, you may not get insurance if you have accident.
-Thus, we recommend to go on a motorbike tour instead for your safety and convenience.
+Although the renter usually doesn’t ask for your license when you rent a bike, you may not get insurance if you have an accident.
+Thus, we recommend going on a motorbike tour instead for your safety and convenience.

-Located in District 3, War Remnants Museum is a good place to learn about Vietnamese history.
+Located in District 3, the War Remnants Museum is a must-go place to learn about Vietnamese history.
 It has heartbreaking exhibition related to Vietnam War involving the French and American colonialists.